sidmohite/nimbus-astro/README.md

         * `scimaglim` - Limiting magnitude in the science image (at each CCD/observation point) for each observation.
         * `field` - Field ID (integer) labelling the field for the corresponding observation.
         * `fid` - Filter ID (integer) labelling the passband filter used for the corresponding observation.
-        * `status` - Status number (interger) indicating if the observation is good to use for the analysis.
+        * `status` - Status number (integer) indicating if the observation is good to use for the analysis.
 Convention :
           `status=1` refers to a "good" observation.

 * A `skymap file` containing the 3-D GW skymap localization information.